PredatorFeesh/DataManagementLab/Final/README.md

 This is just the PIDs extracted and sorted as a list.
 I then do a full outer join on this in order to make sure all PIDs are in the final dataset.

-## Matching the streets
+## Matching the streets - Inconsistencies and Violations Data

 There were a few things with the data that prevented matchings:
-- Multiple spaces in the centerline data (view the centerline fragment to see solution for that in the dataset)
+- Multiple spaces in the centerline data (view the centerline fragment to see solution for that in the dataset) [Fixed by stripping whitespace in both dataasets]
 - Inconsistencies in the names between datasets.
 For example, `7TH AVE` in the violations dataset, but `7 AVE` in the centerline dataset.
 The largest categories included `TH`, `ST`, and `ND` endings.
 - Addresses with numbers at the end.
 Example: `35A`.
 The `A` in this case could be completely disregarded, as that can be seen as a 'sub address' or house number' rather than a 'house address'.
 - Many names for the same street.
 For example, violations dataset looked for `BEACH AVE` whereas in the centerline it was either `BAVE` or `BCHAVE`.
 - Human data entry error - For example, when given a home address `91 29`, it should have been `92-29`.
 This is an extremely broad category and was discarded, as there are too many possible error types that might not happen often enough to really care about.

+There are also centerline-specific issues covered as well which we also need to adjust here recapped which are:
+- Case Sensitivity
+- Disparity in spacing

+And after we are done with our filtering, we capitalize our street name and remove the spaces, similar as in the dataset so we can start matching up our streets.

+## Order of operations

+First, I make an RDD with the data read from all the CSVs of violation data.
+I then filter this data (removing empty streets, addresses, borocode, etc..), match the data with the centerline dataset (through the method mentioned above - searching a dictionary for a key is `O(1)`), find the OLS for each physical ID, and then sort by ID.

+I then do a full other join with the PIDs RDD, which contains the values in the form (<PHYSICAL_ID>, None).
+The full outer join is done on the Physical IDs.
+This returns a dataset with our (<PHYSICAL_ID, (None, <Data if it exit from before with the number of violations per year data + OLS Coef>)).
+If we don't have data from the previous (meaning both are None), that means that that data didn't exist before and thus we return 0s in it's stead.
+This ensures that we have all the physical IDs.

+Finally, we map this into it's CSV form defined by the Output section in our assignement.